holchan/AutomaLarWEB/.roo/cognee/README.md

     )
     ```

-#### **iii.
-Known Limitations and Conscious Compromises (The Honest Assessment)**
+#### **Known Limitations and Conscious Compromises**

-A robust blueprint must be honest about its boundaries.
 We have made several conscious trade-offs to prioritize simplicity, speed, and language-agnosticism over perfect, compiler-level accuracy.

-*   **The C++ Preprocessor:** This is the most significant compromise.
+*   **Compiled Languages:** This is the most significant compromise.
 The parser operates on the code **as written**, not as compiled.
+For cpp as example:
     *   **What IS Covered:** We will create `CodeEntity` nodes for `MacroDefinition` and `RawSymbolReference` nodes for `MACRO_CALL`.
 We can even find symbol references *inside* simple macro bodies (`REFERENCES_SYMBOL`).
 This provides immense value.
     *   **What is NOT Covered:** Conditional compilation (`#ifdef`) and token-pasting (`##`).
 The graph will represent all possible code paths from `#ifdef` blocks, and it will not understand symbols generated by token-pasting.
-We have decided that requiring a pre-processing step is an unacceptable burden on the user.
+We have decided that requiring a pre-processing step is an unacceptable burden.

 *   **File-Local FQN Generation:** The parser's `_get_fqn_for_node` is a powerful heuristic, not a perfect algorithm.
     *   **What IS Covered:** It will correctly identify namespaces and parent classes for the vast majority of standard code structures.